-All fundraising projects on campus undertaken by student clubs or organizations must be reviewed and scheduled with the student activities coordinator located in Charley's.
-Fundraising on campus by outside organizations must receive preapproval by the President's Office.
+All fundraising projects on campus undertaken by student clubs or organizations must be reviewed and scheduled with the student activities coordinator by contacting via email.
+Fundraising on campus by outside organizations must receive pre-approval by the President's Office.